MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-810.md

 # BOM - Raw Materials (report)

-The *BOM - Raw Materials* report shows the needed components for an items bill of material (BOM), both for assembly and for production.
+The **BOM - Raw Materials** report shows the components in an items bill of materials (BOM), for both assembly and production.

-You can see the inventory, base unit of measure, the main vendor if the vendor no. is written in the item card itself, and the lead time calculation.
+You can explore inventory levels, the base unit of measure, the main vendor if one is specified for the item, and the lead time calculation.

 ## Use cases